 After creating your Square account, follow these steps to set up Square for Restaurants:

 To start taking orders and processing payments, all you need is an iPad and a Square card reader.
 You’ll need to download the Square for Restaurants POS app on the iPad, then sign into the app using your Square account.

 2. Purchase Additional Hardware

 After testing the software for yourself, purchase any additional hardware that you may need.
 The minimum hardware requirement is an iPad and card reader.
-However, if you accept cash payments, you will need a cash register.
-Square also offers three different restaurant-specific hardware kits that include an iPad, iPad stand, cash drawer, and two receipt printers.
+If you accept cash payments, however, you will need a cash register.
+You will also need printers or display screens to communicate orders to your kitchen team.

 3. Customize Square for Your Business

 After setting up hardware and downloading the Square for Restaurant software, you can customize the software for your specific restaurant.
-The software gives you the ability to create menus, which can be separated by different parts of the day, and you can create as many menus as you need, including pricing variations.
+The software gives you the ability to create menus for different parts of the day—and you can create as many menus as you need, including pricing variations.

-Square for Restaurants offers sit-down restaurants the ability to enter seating arrangements, which can be updated at any time.
-This feature helps servers can track each table accurately in real-time.
-The ordering process can also be configured in whatever way makes the most sense for your business so that servers can enter items and modifiers quickly.
+Square for Restaurants allows sit-down restaurants to enter their dining room layout in an easy drag and drop screen that can be updated at any time.
+Modifier screens can also be configured in whatever way makes the most sense for your business, so servers can enter items and modifiers when necessary.

 4. Set Up Payment Processing